 - Basics of heat transport (conduction, advection)

 - Global and local geothermal potential

 - Shallow geothermal systems (downhole heat exchangers, heat collectors)

 - Seasonal heat storage

 - Closed deep geothermal systems and their potential for direct heating

 - Hydrothermal systems

 - Petrothermal systems

 The understanding of the theoretical concepts is deepened by exercises and homework where concepts for the different types of geothermal systems are designed and calculated.

-Lecture mixed with practical exercises and homework and a visit of a geothermal power plant.
+Lecture mixed with practical exercises and homework.